hardin47/rmscca/README.md

 rmscca
 ======

 robust multiple sparce canonical correlation analysis

+As described in the manuscript, **Robust Sparse Multiple Canonical Correlation** by J. Coleman, J. Replogle, G. Chandler and J. Hardin.
+Available at http://arxiv.org/abs/1410.3355

 The functions needed in the analysis are the following: